nishakhater/apparel-catalog-processing/README.md

 This project takes in a sample dataset `myntra_products_catalog.csv`, which consists of clothing, shoes, and home goods.
 From the raw dataset, we parse the data, identify product categories and subcategories, clean title values, and provide group summaries.

+The project is written in Python, uses a SQLite3 database and Pandas to parse and perform data operations.

 ## Data Operations

 ### Categorization